Jack Veal

 Jack Veal (born 12 June 2007) is an English actor known for his role as Kid Loki in Loki (2021).

 Early and personal life

-Jack Veal was born on 12 June 2007, in London, England.
+Jack Veal was born on 12 June 2007, in London.
 In 2018, he and his stepfather joined St John Ambulance, which allows young people to learn first aid and provide medical care at events.

-In December 2024, Jack revealed through a series of TikTok videos that he was homeless, adding that he had been in a physically and emotionally abusive household.
+In December 2024, Jack revealed that he was homeless, adding that he had been in a physically and emotionally abusive household.
 He further added that he has autism and ADHD, and was being screened for bipolar disorder and psychosis.
 Veal additionally revealed that he is still an actor, while also pursuing a career in fitness as a personal trainer.
 He further described how he had been neglected for accommodation by social services and intended for his videos to reach enough attention to get their attention.
 Shortly after his videos went viral on social media, Veal made an update explaining that he had been contacted by social services.